 Halloween has always been my favorite holiday.
 Growing up, we would get blizzards on or before Halloween.
-To counter this, my mom would make my brother and I costumes that were two sizes too big so we could wear our snowsuits under them to stay warm.
+To counter this, my mom would make costumes for my brother and me that were two sizes too big so we could wear our snowsuits under them to stay warm.
 Some Halloween’s were so cold here in Edmonton that my mom would have to drive her car alongside us, so we had a place to warm up when it was -25°C out.

-While I don’t go out trick-or-treating anymore, dang adulthood, Halloween is still my favorite.
-We had out candy to the cute kids, I scare Curt with horror movies, and we binge on candy all night long.
+While I don’t go out trick-or-treating anymore, dang, adulthood, Halloween is still my favorite.
+We hand out candy to the cute kids, I scare Curt with horror movies, and we binge on candy all night long.

-The pattern is written for the magic loop method for knitting socks; however, the pattern notes do contain details should you wish to use double pointed needles instead.
+The pattern is written for the magic loop method for knitting socks; however, the design could be worked on double-pointed needles or mini-circulars instead should you prefer.

 7.5 [8, 8.5, 9]” / 19 [20.5, 21.5, 23] cm circumference.
 The sample shown was knit using the toe-up version of this pattern on 64-sts.